eonurk/bedtohomeR/README.md

 # bedtohomeR

-A package to convert bed formated files into Homer Ready txt format on Mac.
+An R package to convert bed formated files into Homer Ready txt format on Mac.

 ### Installation: